濕疹有哪些不同類型?

 Causes of neurodermatitis

-Neurodermatitis usually starts in people with other types of eczema or psoriasis.
-Although stress may be a trigger, doctors do not know exactly what caused it.
+Neurodermatitis often begins in people with other types of eczema or psoriasis.
+Although stress may be a trigger, doctors don't know exactly what causes it.

 Nummular eczema

-This type of eczema can form round coin-shaped spots on your skin.
+This type of eczema causes round, coin-shaped spots on your skin.
 The word "nummular" means coin in Latin.
 Nummular eczema looks very different from other types of eczema and can be very itchy.

 Nummular eczema What are the different types of eczema

-• Forms round coin-like spots on your skin
+• Circle, coin-shaped spots form on your skin

-• The spots may be itchy or scaly
+• The spots may become itchy or scaly

-Nummular eczema can be triggered by reactions to insect bites or allergic reactions to metals or chemicals.
+Nummular eczema can be triggered by a reaction to an insect bite or an allergic reaction to metals or chemicals.
 Dry skin can also cause it.
-If you have another type of eczema, such as atopic dermatitis, you are more likely to get this form.
+You are more likely to get this form if you have another type of eczema, such as atopic dermatitis.

 Stasis dermatitis

-Stasis dermatitis occurs when fluid leaks from fragile veins into the skin.
-This fluid can cause swelling, redness, itching and pain.
+Stasis dermatitis occurs when fluid leaks into the skin from delicate veins.
+This fluid can cause swelling, redness, itching, and pain.

 Stasis dermatitis What are the different types of eczema